-Saving up to take that first step onto the property ladder is exciting, but given how much you have to save it can also be challenging.
-To help, here are some tips on how to save a deposit for a home, so you can get your savings pot building quickly.
+Saving up to take the first step onto the property ladder is exciting, but given how much you have to save it can also be challenging.
+To help, here are some tips to build your savings quickly and also ways you may be able to get assistance.

 1. Reduce the amount of rent you pay

 Downsizing your property can be a great way to cut the cost of rent – which means you can add the money you would have spent into your savings account.
 You may also be able to reduce the cost of your energy bills if you’re able to move into a smaller property.

 2. Look at your spending

 Analysing your spending habits can help you see where to cut back.
 You’ll also be able to see if you’re over-paying for anything or if there’s any unnecessary spending you can stop.
 Creating a budget can help you set yourself spending limits and determine how much you have spare to save each month.

 Explore more: Understanding your spending

 3. Open a separate savings account

 Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account and even other savings accounts.